deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.2.7 =

+* fix bug when quota expires

+= 4.2.6 =

+* add the webp files as thumbs to the sizes array in metadata so they are automatically used by themes that use srcset.
+* add option to optimize PDFs or not.
+* seamless integration with WP/LR Sync plugin.
+* gracefully ignore missing thumbs on disk when doing the optimization - just mark them as missing in the metadata.
+* gracefully add Media Library files that are present on disk but not present in the image metadata (sizes array).
+* option to dismiss the top toolbar ShortPixel alert when quota expired.
+* compute the backup folder size asynchronously in order to speed up the settings page.
+* editors/authors now are able to optimize/restore images from the Media Library list.
+* handle internationalized domain names (punycode encoded).
+* reset failed images from Custom Media when user launches a reprocessing of the images from Bulk.
+* bugfixes

 = 4.2.5 =